osavaryb/abella_schema/README.md

 > Implemented a first version of proj making the statement and the proof directly from the receives assumption and string.
  TODO:
    1) verify that the statement is actually possible
-   2) Generalize the statement when variables in schGs appears more than once.
+   2) Generalize the statement when variables in schGs appears more than once:
+     -) e.g. if ctx' G1 G1 -> ctx G1, changes to ctx' G1 G2 -> ctx (G1|G2), and then keep the most restrictive of G1 and G2 on ctx.
+     > that doesn't work if both G1 and G2 restricts the pattern.
+     a) keep the statement as is, unify all the origin patterns, see if they match the destination pattern, and do that for every projection of the destination schema.

 (09/07/2013)
 * idea: proj could be made w/o modifying parser. tactical would be something like "apply projas_ctxNameD_D1_G1" hyp1, where hyp is, e.g. , ctxName G1 G2.
 The statement would then look like